What is Reverse Osmosis?

 RO membranes will inevitably require periodic cleaning – usually between 1 to 4 times a year depending on feed water quality.
 Generally, if the normalized pressure drops or the normalized salt passage has increased by 15%, it is time to clean the RO membranes.
 Or if the normalized permeate flow has decreased by 15% then it is also time to clean the RO membranes.

-RO membranes can be cleaned in place (if equipped) or removed from the RO system and cleaned off site by a specialized service company.
-It has been proven that offsite membrane cleaning delivers a more effective cleaning than onsite cleaning skids.
+The RO membranes can be cleaned in place (if equipped) or removed from the RO system and cleaned off site by a specialized service company.
+Offsite membrane cleaning delivers more effective cleaning than onsite cleaning skids.

 RO membrane cleaning involves low and high pH cleaners to remove contaminants from the membrane.
-Scaling is addressed with low pH cleaners while organics, colloidal and biofouling are treated with high pH cleaners.
+We address scaling with low pH cleaners and treat organics, colloidal matter, and biofouling with high pH cleaners.

 Cleaning RO membranes is not only about using the appropriate chemicals.
-Many other factors, such as flows, water temperature, water quality, properly designed and sized cleaning skids, are involved and an experienced service provider should be involved to properly clean RO membranes and prevent any damage requiring replacement.
+Many other factors, such as flows, water temperature, water quality, and properly designed and sized cleaning skids, require the involvement of an experienced service provider to clean RO membranes properly and prevent any damage that would necessitate replacement.

 Summary